 We all have those days when we just can’t motivate yourself to get off the couch (or out of bed).
 You take a cursory glance at the pile of paperwork on your desk, or the overflowing laundry basket and promise yourself that you’ll eventually get to it, but for now, you’re going to finish up a bag of Doritos and watch Game of Thrones.

 Being lazy once in a while can actually be a good thing, especially if you’ve been working hard for long periods of time.
-In fact, being idle may be exactly what you need to recharge your batteries before getting back into the rat race.
-But when it becomes an incessant behavioral pattern that infringes on your overall productivity, that’s when you know that you’re in trouble.
+But when it becomes an incessant behavioral pattern that reduces your productivity, that’s when you know that you’re in trouble.

 Laziness has become more prevalent in our society, especially among the younger generations.
-The pressures of living in a task-driven culture where achievement is prized, and there are constant demands on our time can be overwhelming, and can cause us to shut down and live in our own bubbles.
-It doesn’t help that there are a number of distractions from social media and the Internet that provide escapism and a respite for the senses, away from the hustle and bustle of the world.
+The pressures of living in a task-driven culture where achievement is prized can be overwhelming, and can cause us to shut down and live in our own bubbles.
+It doesn’t help that there are a number of distractions from social media and the Internet that provide escapism.

 Breaking the cycle of laziness to increase our productivity requires a lot more than half hearted-promises, reading a list of productivity hacks, or downloading one of the thousands of planning apps available.
 Similar to procrastination, laziness is a result of a complex web of psychological issues and a lack of essential skills, such as planning and time management.